waterlinked/docs/docs/modems/modem-m64.md

 * No green light: Power is off.

-* Flashing green light (slow): Modem is trying to pair with another modem.
+* Flashing green light (every 3 seconds): Modem is trying to pair with another modem.

 * Fixed green light: Modem has sync with another modem.
-The LED will blink each time it receives a packet from the other modem.
+The LED will blink each time it receives a packet from the other modem (once a second).

 ## Wiring interface